Skip to content

 Edit-As-Act: Goal-Regressive Planning for Open-Vocabulary 3D Indoor Scene Editing

-This paper reframes open-vocabulary 3D indoor scene editing as a goal-regressive planning problem.
-It introduces EditLang, a PDDL-style symbolic language, and employs an LLM-driven Planner-Validator loop to derive minimal edit sequences by reasoning backward from goal states.
-Evaluated on 63 editing tasks, the method achieves the best overall balance across instruction fidelity (69.1%), semantic consistency (86.6%), and physical plausibility (91.7%).
+This work redefines open-vocabulary 3D indoor scene editing as a goal-regressive planning problem.
+It introduces the PDDL-style symbolic language EditLang and an LLM-driven Planner-Validator loop to derive minimal editing sequences from target states.
+The method achieves the best balance across instruction faithfulness (69.1%), semantic consistency (86.6%), and physical plausibility (91.7%) across 63 editing tasks.

 ERMoE: Eigen-Reparameterized Mixture-of-Experts for Stable Routing and Interpretable Specialization

-ERMoE proposes reparameterizing MoE expert weights within an orthogonal eigenbasis and replacing conventional routing logits with eigenbasis scores (cosine similarity), achieving stable routing and interpretable expert specialization without auxiliary load-balancing losses.
+ERMoE proposes reparameterizing MoE expert weights within an orthogonal eigenbasis and substituting traditional routing logits with eigenbasis alignment scores (cosine similarity), enabling stable routing and interpretable expert specialization without the need for auxiliary load balancing losses.

 Inside-Out: Measuring Generalization in Vision Transformers Through Inner Workings

-This paper proposes generalization performance prediction metrics based on model-internal circuits, including Dependency Depth Bias (DDB) for pre-deployment model selection and Circuit Shift Score (CSS) for post-deployment performance monitoring, improving average correlation over existing proxy metrics by 13.4% and 34.1%, respectively.
+This paper proposes generalization performance prediction metrics based on the internal circuits of models, including Dependency Depth Bias (DDB) for pre-deployment model selection and Circuit Shift Score (CSS) for post-deployment performance monitoring.
+These metrics improve correlation by an average of 13.4% and 34.1%, respectively, compared to existing proxy metrics.

 Language Models Can Explain Visual Features via Steering